Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "We must prioritize ethical considerations in our AI policies.
 If we ignore the potential for exploitation, we risk repeating the mistakes of the past.
 This is why I advocate for decentralized resource allocation—it's essential for ensuring fairness."

-**Isabella**: "We must prioritize ethical considerations in our AI policies.
-If we ignore the potential for exploitation, we risk repeating the mistakes of the past."
+**Isabella**: "We need to ensure that our economic policies reflect the needs of marginalized communities.
+If we prioritize efficiency over equity, we risk deepening existing inequalities."

 **Marcus**: "I understand your concerns, Isabella, but we need to focus on the benefits AI can bring to our economy.
 Security and efficiency should come first."